-See appendix~\ref{app:proof} for a detailed derivation.
-These inequalities relate the distribution of the latent representations to the uncertainties in \eqref{theory:joint_entropy}.
-Since the entropy denotes the expected surprise, uncertainty estimates based on deeper layers are less conservative.
+A detailed derivation is in the supplement.
+These inequalities relate the distribution of the latent representations to the uncertainties in eq.~\ref{theory:joint_entropy}.
+Inequality \ref{eq:hz} implies that uncertainty estimates based on deeper layers are less conservative.
 On the other side, since the distribution of the latent space at a particular layer is a functional of all the previous layers, we expect these uncertainty estimates to incorporate some degree of model dependence.
-We verify these claims empirically in section \ref{experiments:image_classification} by detecting \ac{ood} samples using density estimate of different layers.
+We verify this intuition empirically in section \ref{experiments:image_classification} by detecting \ac{ood} samples using density estimate of different layers.

-We also investigate whether information about aleatoric uncertainty can be extracted from the latent distribution.
-To also access the latter in such cases, we learn the joint density $p(\textbf{z}_i, \hat{\textbf{y}})$ at layer $i$.
+We also investigate whether the latent distribution contains information about aleatoric uncertainty.
+Therefore, we learn the joint density $p(\textbf{z}_i, \hat{\textbf{y}})$ at layer $i$.
 This can be achieved by separately estimating the output-conditional distribution $p(\textbf{z}_i|\hat{\textbf{y}})$ and $p(\hat{\textbf{y}})$.
-Using Bayes formula and marginalization over $\hat{\textbf{y}}$, we can compute both values under the expectations in Eq. \eqref{theory:conditional_entropy}.
+Using Bayes' formula and marginalization over $\hat{\textbf{y}}$, we can compute both values under the expectations in eq.~\ref{theory:conditional_entropy}.
 In section \ref{experiments:image_classification} we find empirically that deeper layers enable better aleatoric uncertainty estimates.
 We hypothesize that this results from the neural network filtering out task-irrelevant information, which makes it easier to estimate the output-conditional density.